 - Increased Customer Base: BDRs help expand the company’s customer base by identifying and qualifying new business opportunities.

-- Higher Sales Efficiency: BDRs focus on lead generation and qualification, allowing the sales team to concentrate on closing deals.
+- Higher Sales Efficiency: BDRs generate leads and qualify them, allowing sales professionals to concentrate on closing deals.

 - Market Insights: BDRs provide valuable market feedback, helping the company refine its offerings and strategies.